nuodb/nuodb-helm-charts/README.md

 ## NuoDB Helm Chart Incubator Repository Installation

 The Incubator repository contains enhancements not yet available in the supported releases.
-This repository includes a sample applciation load generator.
+This repository includes a sample application load generator.
 If you would like to install this sample application, then add the Incubator charts to your local helm repository, run:

 ```
 helm repo add nuodb-incubator https://nuodb-charts-incubator.storage.googleapis.com/